oloed/netty-website/README.md

 Do not install `rb-fsevent`.
 It will make Awestruct not detect newly created files so that the new files are not rendered.

+### How to deploy the web site

+Run the `_bin/deploy.sh` script with the path to [the Github Pages repository](https://github.com/netty/netty.github.com/):

+    $ cd netty-website
+    $ _bin/deploy.sh ../netty.github.com

+The script above assumes that your local Github Pages repository is located at `../netty.github.com`.